Steadying0235/gpu-screen-recorder-fork/README.md

 Note that if you have a very powerful CPU and a not so powerful GPU and play a game that is bottlenecked by your GPU and barely uses your CPU then a CPU based screen recording (such as OBS with libx264 instead of nvenc) might perform slightly better than GPU Screen Recorder.
 At least on NVIDIA.
 ## Note about optimal performance on NVIDIA
 NVIDIA driver has a "feature" (read: bug) where it will downclock memory transfer rate when a program uses cuda, such as GPU Screen Recorder.
 To work around this bug, GPU Screen Recorder can overclock your GPU memory transfer rate to it's normal optimal level.\
 To enable overclocking for optimal performance use the `-oc` option when running GPU Screen Recorder.
 You also need to have "Coolbits" NVIDIA X setting set to "12" to enable overclocking.
-You can automatically add this option if you run `install_coolbits.sh` and then reboot your computer.
+You can automatically add this option if you run `sudo install_coolbits.sh` and then reboot your computer.
 This script is automatically run if you are using NVIDIA and run `install.sh`.\
 Note that this only works when Xorg server is running as root, and using this option will only give you a performance boost if the game you are recording is bottlenecked by your GPU.\
 Note! use at your own risk!

 # Installation
 If you are running an Arch Linux based distro, then you can find gpu screen recorder on aur under the name gpu-screen-recorder-git (`yay -S gpu-screen-recorder-git`).\
-If you are running an Ubuntu based distro then run `install_ubuntu.sh` as root: `sudo ./install_ubuntu.sh`.
+If you are running an Ubuntu based distro then if you are using NVIDIA then run `sudo ./install_ubuntu_nvidia.sh`, if you are using AMD then run `sudo ./install_ubuntu_amd.sh` and if you are running intel then run `sudo ./install_ubuntu_intel.sh`.\
 But it's recommended that you use the flatpak version of gpu-screen-recorder if you use an older version of ubuntu as the ffmpeg version will be old and wont support the best quality options.\
-If you are running another distro then you can run `install.sh` as root: `sudo ./install.sh`, but you need to manually install the dependencies, as described below.\
+If you are running another distro then you can run `sudo ./install.sh`, but you need to manually install the dependencies, as described below.\
 You can also install gpu screen recorder ([the gtk gui version](https://git.dec05eba.com/gpu-screen-recorder-gtk/)) from [flathub](https://flathub.org/apps/details/com.dec05eba.gpu_screen_recorder).

 # Dependencies